At FBC, we are fully committed to being a responsible business.

 You can find out more information about Heart of the City on their website.

 At FBC, our charities and causes are close to the heart of our team.
-Charities are chosen each year by members of the team, and we make an annual donation on behalf of the many speakers and experts who give their time to support our work in fund governance.
+We make an annual charity donation on behalf of the many speakers and experts who give their time to support our work in fund governance.
 It’s our way of thanking our industry colleagues for their time – as well as doing our bit for the communities in which we live and work.

 “Consider the joy and support – emotional and physical – that pets bring their owners, and none more so than dogs (for some of us, anyway!) and then consider what these amazing animals are able to do for people with sight loss.
 It’s nothing short of remarkable.